Thierry-Dumont/Odes-NG/README.md

 Structure:
 ---------

+* Odes/common/include/: contains parts of code common to all integrators.

+* For each integrator, the directory contains:

+   * include/ :the core integrator.
-test/ contains  examples, and some documentation.
+   * test/ : examples, and some documentation.

-sage/ subdirectory contains SageMath material used to build the codes.
+   * An optional sage/ subdirectory contains SageMath material used to build the codes.

 Concept:
 -------